JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS_Configuration.md

 ### Path to result files

 The path where JATOS stores the uploaded result files from study runs.
-By default it is stored in the JATOS folder under _./result_uploads_.
+By default they are stored in the JATOS folder under _./result_uploads_.

 1. Via **config file** property `jatos.resultUploads.path`